 For a major railway operator to opt for an anime-ish mascot, does it not tell a lot about the popularity of anime culture in Japan?
 For a tourist like me, this mascot is entertaining and quirky.
 It is also so symbolic of modern Japanese entertainment.

 I headed south to Fukuoka from Osaka and during the rush to catch my bullet train ride, I jogged past this billboard.
 Do you recognize the characters shown?
 Or have you at least seen some of them before?
 All are creations of Osamu Tezuka, widely considered internationally as the Godfather of Japanese manga.
 That’s Black Jack off right, with his signature half-covered face.
 In the middle is, of course, Professor Ochanomizu, with his, signature … huge nose.

-To go into details, the manga and anime adaptations of the master’s works are so beloved in Japan, they are nowadays considered as cultural icons of the Showa Era.
-In fact, at a certain Tokyo train station, you would be constantly reminded of Tezuka’s popularity.
+To go into details, Osamu’s works are so beloved in Japan, they are nowadays regarded as cultural icons of the Showa Era.
+In fact, at a certain Tokyo train station, you would constantly be reminded of Tezuka’s popularity.
 The JR Takadanobaba Station uses the opening song from the anime adaptation of Astro Boy as a departure chime for the Yamanote Line.

-\Like the design decision for Kansenjya, does this not hint at manga and anime culture being an inseparable part of Japanese daily life?
+Like the design decision for Kansenjya, does this not hint at manga and anime culture being inseparable from Japanese daily life?
 I’m sure if you travel all over Japan hunting for them, you’d find many more such anime “cameos.”
-Needless to say, for any fan, seeing just one is already a great thrill.
+Needless to say, for any fan, seeing just one is already a great treat.